stephansturges/Tator/readme.md

 - Landed first-class Qwen 2.5 support: the backend now mirrors the PyImageSearch zero-shot recipe (chat templates + `process_vision_info`) and exposes `/qwen/infer` so the UI can request raw boxes, bbox→SAM cleanups, or SAM-ready click points.
 - Added a **Qwen Config** tab plus an Assist card in the labeling view.
 You can edit the base `{image_type}/{items}/{extra_context}` templates, override prompts per image, pick output modes, and stream responses directly into YOLO boxes without touching scripts.
 - Introduced a **Backend** tab so the browser can point at any FastAPI root (local or tunneled) without code edits; the README now documents the remote GPU workflow end-to-end, including the new Qwen env vars.

+## 2025-11-12 – Qwen Model Manager

+- The old Qwen Config editor was replaced with a **Qwen Models** tab that lists every fine-tuned run plus the base model.
+Each card surfaces the saved system prompt, dataset context, and class list so you always know how the adapters were trained.
+- Active model metadata now drives the Assist panel: the system prompt is injected automatically at inference time and the image/context fields pick up the defaults from the selected run.
+- Backend training writes `metadata.json` next to each checkpoint and new `/qwen/models` + `/qwen/models/activate` endpoints let you hot-swap adapters without touching the CLI.
 - Expanded Quick Start docs and the shortcut list (hello `W` delete hotkey) so every UI change ships with matching guidance.